curtispmartin/Utilities/README.md

 -----

 ## SMArt
 Code pulled from [SMArt repository](https://github.com/drazen-petrov/SMArt) for systematically generating single topologies for FEP via GROMACS.
+Since this module is used for preprocessing, ligand data is also included in the [Ligands directory](https://github.com/curtispmartin/Utilities/tree/master/SMArt/Ligands).
 - `gen_feptop.py` creates topology using SMArt.
 - `env_smart.yml` contains packages required for simple replication.